Fluoride in our Public Water

 Chances are, if you are hooked up to a public water supply, you are drinking water that contains Fluoride.
 This mineral occurs naturally in soil, water and air but “usually, the fluoride level in water is not enough to prevent tooth decay; however, some groundwater and natural springs can have naturally high levels of fluoride” (CDC, p.1)

-The CDC listed the Fluoridation of community water 1 of the top 10 great public health achievements of the 20th century because of the steep decline of tooth decay over the past 70 years across America (CDC, p.1, 2018).
+The CDC listed the Fluoridation of community water as 1 of the top 10 great public health achievements of the 20th century because of the steep decline of tooth decay over the past 70 years across America (CDC, p.1, 2018).

 How Fluoridation began